PrimitiveJ/Sapient-Community-Outreach-Application/README.md

 Sapient is a collaborative effort brought to you by five software development graduates at [UNC Chapel Hill.](https://www.unc.edu/)

-We finished developing the MVP within a very narrow time of around 9 days, which met all the goals we initially strived for.
+We finished developing the MVP within a very narrow time frame of around 9 days, which met all the goals we initially strived for.

 ## Technologies